Jump to Section

 BundleConfig file in ASP .NET project structure

-Group your scripts into relevant bundles.
+Group your CSS and JavaScript files into logical bundles.

 public class BundleConfig